- Students learn best when they are relaxed and connected socially with their peers and mentors.

-- Multi-aged classrooms are more reflective of the world at large, offer opportunities for leadership, empathy and confidence in dealing with people of a variety of ages;
+- Multi-aged classrooms are more reflective of the world at large and offer opportunities for leadership, empathy, and confidence in dealing with people of a variety of ages.

-- Students learn best when they are engaged in their activities, interested in the topics, connected to meaningful mentoring relationships, and are able to assess their progress.
+- Students learn best when they are engaged in their activities, interested in the topics, connected to meaningful mentoring relationships, and can assess their progress.

-- Small groups (usually around 10:1, with 12:1 being a maximum) of students in each class help teachers to spend the time that each one needs to learn according to their individual needs.
+- Small groups of students in each class help teachers to spend the time that each student needs to learn according to their individual needs.
 Ratios average around 8:1.

-- Children need encouragement, guidance and practice to develop communication and negotiation skills; and
+- Children need encouragement, guidance, and practice to develop communication and negotiation skills.

 - The adults in children’s lives need to cherish their role as mentors and role models for learning and living.